-Step 1: Attach the manifold to the now assembled frame.
+Step 1: Attach the solar heating collector to the now assembled frame.

-The manifold will rest on the clips at the top of the frame.
+For E-Tube: The manifold will rest on the clips at the top of the frame.
 There are (x3) clips at the very top of the frame, which slide over the back of the manifold, and bolt into place, securing the manifold to the frame without penetrating it.